 The ambulance billing fund was established to collect amounts billed for ambulance transportation and other emergency medical services provided by the Department.
 The fees are collected by the Department on behalf of the Participating Cities, and all funds received by the Department are considered to belong to the Participating Cities and, therefore, are recorded as a payable to the Participating Cities.
-In the current year, the funds have not been remitted to the cities as the Board will vote on retaining these monies to fund the fire station renovation.

 An eight percent fee is paid to the contractor that issues the billings and collects the payments for the Department.
 The service fee is considered to be an obligation of the six Participating Cities and is paid from the funds collected on their behalf.
 The net fees are paid pro-rata to each of the six Participating Cities quarterly based upon each City's percentage of the Department budget.
-The Participating Cities will vote on allowing the Department to retain these funds for facility improvements.

 As stated in the December 2019 amended Interlocal Agreement, Bunker Hill is not entitled to any return of departmental ambulance revenues received by the Department.
+The Participating Cities approved the use of current and prior year accumulated collections to cover 2019 general fund operating deficit and for the renovation of the fire department.

-The amounts collected and paid in 2019 are as follows:
+The amounts collected and paid in 2020 are as follows: